ravenjohn/.jarvis.js/README.md

 .jarvis.js
 ==========

 .jarvis.js or Point Jarvis is a simple JavaScript library for speech recognition and text-to-speech using www.voicerss.org's API.
 Inspired from Tal Ater's annyang.js and Iron Man.
+View [demo](http://ravenjohn.github.io/.jarvis.js)

 Why is the name Point Jarvis?